The following articles answers common questions about Motion Detection as it is used in Ring Powered Devices.

 Windows generally block heat sources, which means when the Ring device uses PIR (Passive Infrared) to detect motion, the Ring device will not be able to detect the motion through a window.
 There are a couple scenarios when this can happen:

-- At night, your powered Ring device still uses Advanced Motion Detection but also uses PIR(Passive Infrared) to verify the motion.
-Since windows generally block heat sources, your Ring device will likely not be able to “see” through a window at night.
+- At night, your powered Ring device still uses Advanced Motion Detection but also uses Passive Infrared (PIR) to verify the motion.
+Since windows block heat sources, your Ring device will not be able to accurately view or record through a window at night.